joejenett/iwebthings/_posts/2024-04-02-strives-to-be-the-largest-human-edited-directory.md

 I’m tickled to see this one is back online.
 I removed it from the dailywebthing archives last week due to a 503 (Service Unavailable) error that persisted for several days.
 The successor of the Open Directory Project (which later became DMOZ) is still here - whoopee!

 <a title="Curlie - The Collector of URLs" href="https://curlie.org/">Curlie - The Collector of URLs</a>
 <p>
-<small>Update 04/03/24: The site appears to be down again this morning - 504 Gateway Time-out error.
-Fingers crossed.
-I’ll be watching this one and decided to keep the link active for now.</small>
+<small>Update 04/03/24: Appears to be down again - 504 Gateway Time-out - watching...</small>
 </p>

 <a href="https://brid.gy/publish/mastodon"></a>